 \subsection{Multi-round Secure Aggregation}

-Conventional secure aggregation protocols only consider the privacy guarantees over a single training round.
-While secure aggregation protocols have provable privacy guarantees at any single round, in the sense that no information is leaked beyond the aggregated models at each round, the privacy guarantees do not extend to attacks \emph{that span multiple training rounds}.
-Specifically, by using the aggregated models and participation information across multiple rounds, an individual model may be reconstructed from the aggregated models.
+While secure aggregation protocols have provable privacy guarantees at any single round, in the sense that no information is leaked beyond the aggregate model at each round, the privacy guarantees do not extend to attacks \emph{that span multiple training rounds}.
+Specifically, by using the aggregate models and participation information across multiple rounds, an individual model may be reconstructed.
 For instance, consider the following user participation strategy across three training rounds, $\mathbfsl{p}^{(1)} = [1, 1, 0]^\top$, $\mathbfsl{p}^{(2)} = [0, 1, 1]^\top$, and $\mathbfsl{p}^{(3)} = [1, 0, 1]^\top$.
-Assume a scenario where the local updates do not change significantly over time (e.g., models start to converge, or the server fixes the global model over consecutive rounds).
-Then, the server can single out all individual models $\mathbfsl{x}_i$ even if a secure aggregation protocol is employed at each round.
+Assume a scenario where the local updates do not change significantly over time (e.g., models start to converge), i.e., $\mathbfsl{x}_i=\mathbfsl{x}^{(t)}_i$ for all $i \in [3]$ and $t \in [3]$.
+Then the server can single out all individual models, even if a secure aggregation protocol is employed at each round.